LuchaComics/comicscantina-go/docs/Dev-1-api.md

 ## Get Profile
-The API endpoint used to get the user profile.
-Only the profile of the authenticated user is returned.
+The API endpoint used to get the *user profile details*.
+Only the *profile* of the authenticated user is returned.

 * **URL**